Dialogue Discourse-Aware Graph Model and Data Augmentation for Meeting Summarization: Experiments

+\paragraph{Effect of meeting graph.} To verify the effectiveness of designing different types of edges for different types of vertices, we replace our meeting graph with Levi graph (shown in Figure \ref{fig:graph}(c)), namely \system (w/ Levi graph).
+The results are shown in Table \ref{tab:levi_test}.
+We can see that taking the type of vertices into consideration, our model \system can get better results.

-To further study the effectiveness of pseudo-summarization data, instead of using questions identified by dialogue discourse as pseudo summaries, we extract questions following two rules: (1) utterances which begin with WH-words, such as ``what'', ``who'' and ``why'', (2) utterances which end with a question mark.
-We call the pseudo data discourse-based and rule-based according to the way the question was obtained.
-We first pre-train our model on the two types of pseudo data separately and then fine-tune it on the AMI dataset.
+\paragraph{Effect of pseudo-summarization data.} To further study the effectiveness of pseudo-summarization data, instead of using questions identified by dialogue discourse as pseudo summaries, we extract questions following two rules: (1) utterances that begin with WH-words (e.g. “what”), (2) utterances that end with a question mark.
+We call this Rule-based Data Augmentation (\textsc{RbDa}).
+We first pre-train our \system on the two types of pseudo data, which are constructed based on \method and \textsc{RbDa} separately.
+And then fine-tune it on the meeting dataset.
 The results are shown in Table \ref{tab:pseudo}.
-We can see that pre-training on discourse-based data is better than rule-based data, demonstrating the effectiveness of dialogue discourse.
-Besides, pre-training on rule-based data still achieves a good result, which indicates the rationality of our pre-training strategy.
+We can see that \method is better than \textsc{RbDa}, demonstrating the effectiveness of dialogue discourse.
+Besides, pretraining on pseudo-summarization data constructed based on \textsc{RbDa} still achieves a better result, which indicates the rationality of our pretraining strategy.